reddec/web-form/docs/index.md

 offers [OIDC](authorization.md) integration for authorization, with the ability to use OIDC claims, such as usernames, in templating and default values.

-WebForms allows for the sending of multiple POST requests ([WebHooks](webhooks.md)) after form submissions to facilitate integration with external systems.
+WebForms allows for the sending of multiple notifications (ex: [WebHooks](notifications.md#webhooks) or [AMQP](notifications.md#amqp)) after form submissions to facilitate integration with external systems.
 It provides a configurable retry strategy for reliability.

 Flexible [templating](template.md) enables the prefilling of fields and the generation of personalized greeting messages.